 Front thru axles usually measure 15 mm in diameter.
 Rear thru axles usually measure 12 mm in diameter.
-This is the current standard.
+These are the current thru axle standards.
 To measure the diameter, you can use a pair of calipers.

 Thru axles come in a range of lengths to accommodate different hub spacing.
 Manufacturers use two different length dimensions to indicate the size:

 - Over locknut dimension (OLD)- This is the most common.
 This measurement is the distance between the insides of the dropouts.
 The most common rear thru axle over locknut dimension lengths are 130mm, 135mm, 142mm, 148mm, and 197mm.
 148 mm is usually referred to as Boost Sizing.
 197 mm is often called fat sizing.
 The most common front thru axle over locknut dimensions are 100 mm, 110 mm, and 150 mm.

 - Overall length- This is the length of the thru axle measured from the base of the head to the end of the axle.
 This is the better measurement to make sure you buy the right size.
 It is usually about the same as the distance between the outsides of the dropouts.
 The overall length is typically about 20-30mm longer than the OLD.

 When it comes to length, there you have about a 2-3 mm margin for error to work with.
 If the axle is slightly too short or long, it should still work.

 Thread pitch is the distance from the tip of one thread to the tip of the next thread in milimeters.
 You can use a caliper to measure this.
 Common thru axle thread pitches include 1 mm, 1.5 mm and 1.75 mm.
 It’s important that you get the right thread pitch so you don’t strip your axle or dropout.

 Mixing Thru Axles and Quick Release